shaynewx/GDWG/README.md

 - 23/07/2024 Correct output in 2.8 extractor & fix wrong expression in `insert_edge`
 - 23/07/2024 Change `edge` class pure virtual function requirement to use them when appropriate.
 - 23/07/2024 Clarification on `edge` equality
+- 24/07/2024 clarification on `edge` member functions can be not `virtual`; derived classes `unweighted_edge`, `weighted_edge` from `edge` can store member parameters as `non-private`; add argument order for derived classes
+- 26/07/2024 `print_edge` not required in `operator<<` for efficiency purpose
+- 26/07/2024 Fix error in `client.cpp` & extractor output
+- 26/07/2024 Remove note for modifier: not required to handle edges
+- 26/07/2024 Clarification on template typename order of `edge`
+- 26/07/2024 Allowed to add non-member operator

 # 2 The Task <a name="2-the-task"></a>